-With a pre-industrial value for the mean ocean alkalinity the model can not reproduce the amplitude of CO_2 changes in the Holocene recorded in the ice cores.
+[65] With a preindustrial value for the mean ocean alkalinity the model can not reproduce the amplitude of CO_2 changes in the Holocene recorded in the ice cores.
 Accounting for excessive $CaCO_3$ sedimentation in the ocean is necessary to explain the atmospheric CO_2 trend inferred from the ice cores.
 A higher concentration of carbonate ion in the deep ocean during the early Holocene is in accordance with sediment data [Broecker et al., 1999].
 Presumably, carbonate sedimentation process in the ocean during the Holocene led to a decrease in the carbonate ion concentration.
 As a consequence of declining alkalinity, the ability of the ocean to absorb carbon emitted by the terrestrial biosphere was reduced.
 Hence, in accordance to our model results, the ocean was a source of carbon during the late Holocene.

-4. In the transient simulation AOVC-T, atmospheric δ^{13} C decreases by 0.05°/ ${\circ\circ}$ during the first half of the simulation in response to a decline in the terrestrial carbon storage.
-While this decrease is qualitatively in line with Taylor Dome data, the amplitude of changes in the model is much smaller than in the data (ca. $0.35^{\circ}/{\circ\circ}$).
-Possible explanations include: (i) uncertainties in the measurements of ^{13}C (ca. $0.08^{\circ}/{\circ\circ}$); (ii) long-term variability in oceanic or atmospheric circulation, which was not considered in our experiments: (iii) the biogeochemical processes neglected in the model, for example, methane emissions, which could considerably influence the atmospheric δ^{13} C. Accounting for methane production as well as accumulation and decay of carbon in wetlands should improve carbon balance estimates in future model simulations.
+[66] In the transient simulation AOVC-T, atmospheric δ^{13} C decreases by 0.05‰ during the first half of the simulation in response to a decline in the terrestrial carbon storage.
+While this decrease is qualitatively in line with Taylor Dome data, the amplitude of changes in the model is much smaller than in the data (ca. 0.35‰).
+Possible explanations include (1) uncertainties in the measurements of 13C (ca. 0.08‰), (2) long-term variability in oceanic or atmospheric circulation, which was not considered in our experiments, and (3) the biogeochemical processes neglected in the model, for example, methane emissions, which could considerably influence the atmospheric δ^{13} C. Accounting for methane production as well as accumulation and decay of carbon in wetlands should improve carbon balance estimates in future model simulations.

-5. "Ocean only" carbon source scenario is addressed in the transient simulation AOVC-T-O. Simulation results are in line with a scenario of changes in the atmospheric CO_2 and $\delta^{13}\mathrm{C}$ recently published by Broecker et al. [2001].
+[67] "Ocean only" carbon source scenario is addressed in the transient simulation AOVC-T-O. Simulation results are in line with a scenario of changes in the atmospheric CO2 and δ^{13} C recently published by Broecker et al. [2001].
 The difference between two transient simulations, AOVC-T and AOVC-T-O, is comparable with an uncertainty in the proxy data.
-Based on the available proxies for the atmospheric CO_2 , $\delta^{13}C$, and oceanic carbonate ion concentration, it is not possible to conclude whether the atmospheric CO_2 rise during the last 8,000 years was caused by the ocean response only or decay of terrestrial carbon has contributed to this rise as well.
+Based on the available proxies for the atmospheric CO2, δ^{13} C, and oceanic carbonate ion concentration, it is not possible to conclude whether the atmospheric CO2 rise during the last 8000 years was caused by the ocean response only or decay of terrestrial carbon has contributed to this rise as well.
 More proxies are needed to address this question.